LaurenzSommerlad/TUM.ai-Makeathon2024-Amigo-Challenge/README.md

 ![Team Photo](https://github.com/LaurenzSommerlad/TUM.ai-Makeathon2024-Amigo-Challenge/assets/36761347/78b360be-0c70-4f10-91ef-2664a297fb40)

-This challenge was part of the TUM.ai Makeathon 2024 provided by CareForeRare Foundation in Cooperation with LMU, Capegini, MI4People, FeatureCloud, Neo4j and Dr. von Hauner Children's Hospital.
+This challenge was part of the <a href="https://makeathon.tum-ai.com" target="_blank">TUM.ai Makeathon 2024</a> provided by CareForeRare Foundation in Cooperation with LMU, Capegini, MI4People, FeatureCloud, Neo4j and Dr. von Hauner Children's Hospital.

 ### Inspiration
 We chose this federated learning-based graph neural network project because of the value and impact it could have in rare disease prediction among children across the world.